Sheridan365/milestone_1/README.md

 ## Testing

-- This site was tested using Google Chromes Developer tools to ensure compatibility and to ensure it responds appropriately.
+- This site was tested using Google Chromes Developer tools to ensure compatibility and to ensure it responds appropriately on different devices.

 ## Deployment